pkgjs/wiby/wiby-raison-detre.md

 If WIBY were configured in the dependencies **tap** and **fastify** then changes in the these dependencies would raise a Pull Request agaist the "the-example-dependent" when the WIBY command was run within these repositories.

+## Example 1, simply dependent breakage check run locally
+Given a dependent, example-dependent-id-a, and its dependency example-dependency-id-a the following steps are required to raise a notification against the dependent of changes in the dependency.

+- install wiby as a dependency of example-dependency-id-a
+- create the .wiby.json configuration file
+- run wiby test in the dependency example-dependency-id-a

 ...TODO

 example 1 working example with a single dependent and dependency. using github actions to build the dependency and run